Daniel Boone: Symbol and stereotype

 In the 19th century, when Native Americans were being displaced from their lands and confined on reservations, Boone's image was often reshaped into the stereotype of the belligerent, Indian-hating frontiersman which was then popular.
 In John A. McClung's Sketches of Western Adventure (1832), for example, Boone was portrayed as longing for the "thrilling excitement of savage warfare."
-Boone was transformed in the popular imagination into someone who regarded Indians with contempt and had killed scores of the "savages."
+Boone was transformed in the popular imagination into someone who regarded Indians with contempt and had killed scores of the "savages".
 The real Boone disliked bloodshed.
 According to historian John Bakeless, there is no record that Boone ever scalped Indians, unlike other frontiersmen of the era.
 Boone once told his son Nathan that he was certain of having killed only one Indian, during the battle at Blue Licks, although on another occasion he said, "I never killed but three."
 He expressed regret over the killings, saying the Indians "have always been kinder to me than the whites."
 Even though Boone had lost two sons and a brother in wars with Indians, he respected Indians and was respected by them.
 In Missouri, Boone went hunting with the Shawnees who had captured and adopted him decades earlier.
 Some 19th-century writers regarded Boone's sympathy for Indians as a character flaw and altered his words to conform to contemporary attitudes.

-The character John Boone in Kim Stanley Robinson's Mars trilogy is inspired by Daniel Boone.
-In the story, John Boone is an American astronaut, the first human to walk on Mars in the year 2020.
-John Boone is one of the "First Hundred" colonists sent to permanently colonize Mars.
-His accomplishments and natural charm yield him an informal leadership role.
-After being assassinated, his larger-than-life persona plays a legendary role in the culture of colonized Mars.